 Getting to the Simala Shrine

 Simala Shrine is just two hours away from Cebu City.
 You can take a bus from the Cebu South Bus Terminal.
 Just tell the bus conductor to drop you off the road leading up to the shrine.
-Then you will need to take a habal-habal (motorcycle for hire) to get you to the shrine’s entrance.
+Then you will need to take a habal-habal (motorcycle for hire) to get to the shrine’s entrance.
 But as I mentioned above this is also included in the tour package we got with Cebu Affordable Tour’s Oslob Whaleshark Tour

 Have you been to Oslob, Cebu?
 What did you like the most?
 Feel free to share your experience in the comments below.